RRZE-HPC/MD-Bench/README.md

 # MD-Bench

-A simple, sequential  C implementation of the Mantevo miniMD benchmark.
+A simple, sequential  C implementation of the [Mantevo miniMD](https://github.com/Mantevo/miniMD) benchmark in less than 1000 LOC.

 ## Build